bear102/osml/README.md

 Now look through all the points to see if the mcdonalds, wendys, and starbucks are positioned correctly

 Tips:
-1. look at the roads or how the buildings are aligned
+1. look at how the the roads and buildings are aligned

 2. if you find a potential location, click the pin icon in your upper left corner, drop a pin on the location, and click on the pin.
 This will show the coordinates and you can put that into google maps street view.

-3. to mark already visited locations, use a pin
+3. to mark already inspected locations, use a pin

 <img src="https://github.com/bear102/osml/blob/main/img/Screenshot%202023-07-09%20213823.png" alt="Results"></img>